-What is PRINCE2 Project Management?
+What Is PRINCE2 Project Management?

 - Projects must have business justification, including a clear need, defined customer, realistic benefits, and detailed cost assessment.

 - Continuous learning is essential.
-Lessons are sought and recorded at every step in the process, and used to improve future work.
+Lessons are sought and recorded at every step in the process and used to improve future work.

 - Work is planned in stages.
-Large projects are broken up into phases, with time in between to review and reflect on lessons learned and ensure the project is still on track to meet its goals.
+Large projects are broken up into phases, with time in between to reflect on lessons learned and ensure the project is still on track to meet its goals.

 - Teams use a quality register to check deliverables against requirements.

-The 7 Phases of PRINCE2 Project Management
+The 7 phases of PRINCE2 project management

-The PRINCE2 process follows these 7 phases:
+The PRINCE2 process follows these seven phases:

-- Controlling.
-The project manager breaks the project down into smaller “work packages” and assigns them to the project team to complete.
+- Controlling: The project manager breaks the project down into smaller “work packages” and assigns them to the project team to complete.

-- Closing.
-Once the project is complete, the project manager completes any necessary documentation, outcomes, and reporting.
+- Closing: Once the project is complete, the project manager completes any necessary documentation, outcomes, and reporting.

 To learn more about PRINCE2 and other common project management methodologies, download our free guide: The Beginner’s Guide to Project Management Methodologies.